5 EASY STEPS TO BUILD A FOOD DELIVERY APP

 We live in a fast-developing world.
 And it’s not a secret that modern technologies bring new habits into everyday life.
 One of these habits is food delivery via mobile applications like Uber Eats, Food Panda, Zomato, and others.
 With the mobile food delivery app, you’re not limited by the menu of a particular restaurant when ordering your breakfast, lunch, or dinner from any place to any location, and at a convenient time.
 Food delivery is not a new service.
-You might remember the orders via phone – by 2011 their number amounted to $11 billion in the US.
-It’s fair to say that food delivery services were pretty popular for the last 9-10 years.
+You might remember the orders via phone – by 2011, Americans have spent over $60 billion, according to Grubhub CEO Matt Maloney.
+It’s fair to say that food delivery services were pretty popular for the last decade.
 And then mobile phones and high-speed Internet connection made a revolution in the food delivery area – in 2015 the number of online orders became higher than via phone.
-Nowadays it’s a lucrative business.
+Nowadays mobile food ordering is a lucrative business.

 Table of contents